coinpaprika/dexpaprika-mcp/README.md

 5. **getDexPools** - Get top pools on a specific DEX within a network
 6. **getPoolDetails** - Get detailed information about a specific pool on a network
 7. **getTokenDetails** - Get detailed information about a specific token on a network
+8. **getTokenPools** - Get a list of top liquidity pools for a specific token on a network
+9. **getPoolOHLCV** - Get OHLCV (Open-High-Low-Close-Volume) data for a specific pool
+10. **getPoolTransactions** - Get transactions of a pool on a network
-8. **search** - Search for tokens, pools, and DEXes by name or identifier
+11. **search** - Search for tokens, pools, and DEXes by name or identifier

-9. **getStats** - Get high-level statistics about the DexPaprika ecosystem
+## Rate Limits

+This server uses the DexPaprika API free tier by default, which comes with rate limiting:

+- If you encounter a rate limit error, it means you've reached the maximum number of requests allowed for the free tier
+- To increase your rate limits and access additional features, consider upgrading to a paid plan at https://docs.dexpaprika.com/
+- Rate limits help ensure fair usage and service stability for all users

 ## Development